 a.
 Carpoolers must register with Transportation each vehicle that shall be driven to campus

 b.
 One transferable permit shall be issued to the carpool

 The carpool shall be charged for only one permit.

 4.1.1 Non-Reserved Parking Spaces/Areas

 Parking enforcement is between the hours of 7 a.m. and 5 p.m.
 Monday through Friday, in any unreserved parking space.
-"RC", “RE” and “RW” zones are enforced from 7 a.m. to midnight, Monday through Thursday and 5 p.m. on Friday.
-The Lot behind Peele Hall is enforced 7 a.m. through 7 p.m.
-Monday through Friday.
-During official University holidays: New Year's Day, Martin Luther King Jr.'s Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas unreserved parking spaces/areas are not enforced.
+"RC", “RE” and “RW” areas are enforced from 7 a.m. to midnight, Monday through Thursday and 5 p.m. on Friday.
+During official University holidays permits are required and enforced for 24-hour reserved spaces only.
 At all other times, an appropriate permit must be displayed to park in these areas.